 For a city that has never taken such a matter too seriously, the rules are causing confusion among citizens.
-Since the introduction of the regulations, the hashtag #DividingRubbishSoonSendsShanghaiCitizensCrazy (#快被垃圾分类逼疯的上海居民) has gone viral on Weibo, China’s answer to Facebook and one of the hottest apps among Shanghai’s citizens is now one that helps users sort their rubbish by helping them identify which bin it belongs in.
+Since the introduction of the regulations, the hashtag #DividingRubbishSoonSendsShanghaiCitizensCrazy (#快被垃圾分类逼疯的上海居民) has gone viral on Weibo, China’s answer to Facebook.
+Meanwhile, one of the hottest apps in Shanghai is now one that helps users sort their rubbish by helping them identify which bin it belongs in.

 Though many are happy to see such positive steps being made towards promoting environmentally friendly behaviour in China, the harsh and sudden implementation of rules and risk of financial punishment has left many concerned.
 Having got used to the convenience of throwing rubbish out wherever, whenever, some are disgruntled with the new measures they are having to take to ensure they adhere to the rules.